 Dealing with Lower Light During Winter

 Winter often means less light for our plants.
 There’s a few reasons why:

 - Less access to sunlight because of the angle of the earth

 - Bringing plants indoors = lower light levels

 Short of putting your plants front and centre in the brightest window of your house, the next best way to increase light is with a grow light.
 Grow lights are special plant-lights that simulate sunlight to give plants the energy they need to survive.

 A grow light can either supplement sunlight or can even replace natural light altogether in some situations (that’s how powerful they can be)!

 There’s a myriad of different colours and styles of grow lights, which can be confusing.
 Because FLFs are foliage plants, it’s best to opt for a full-spectrum grow light.
 Coloured lights are more specifically designed towards a certain type of growth (such as flowers or fruiting).
 Also, coloured lights don’t look so nice on display in our homes!

 A quality, full-spectrum grow light can provide extra light for your Fiddle Leaf Fig during cooler weather (or even all year round).
 A nice bulb can also be a decor feature, as opposed to a flaw.
-If you’re after more info on how grow lights work, read this guide to the best LED grow lights.
+If you’re after more info on how grow lights work, read this guide to Grow Lights for Indoor Plants.